Fiery Limo Incident Takes Five Lives

-The events relate that on Saturday night, a limousine carrying nine women burst into flames on the San Mateo-Hayward Bridge, leaving five of the women dead.
-The driver of the limo spoke out on Monday saying the fire was a nightmare.
+The events relate that on Saturday night, a limousine carrying nine women burst into flames on the San Mateo-Hayward Bridge, leaving five women dead.
+The driver of the limo spoke out on Monday, saying the fire was a nightmare.

 What Does Limo Accident Lawyer Say About Probable Cause of the Fire?

 Ehline speculates the limo itself probably had deflated or defective airbags, and that could have caused the rear tires to rub inside the wheels wells, igniting a fire right next to the gas tank.
 (See the video here.)
-At least one other limo operator believes that the fire could also have become started by a cigarette in the rear ashtray that empties into the trunk.
-If there had been trash or a form of ignition, and people were smoking, this is also a potential reason.
+At least one other limo operator believes that the fire could have become started by a cigarette in the rear ashtray that empties into the trunk.
+If trash hadn't ignited and people were not smoking, things may have been different here.

 From Bliss to Horror Show.

-Brown said the night started good, with all of the women enjoying the night.
+Brown said the night started well, with all of the women enjoying the night.
 But then it turned into horror.
-Brown said as the limo was traveling over the elevated portion of the bridge one of the women knocked on the glass partition separating the rear of the limo and said “smoke.”
+Brown said as the limo was traveling over the elevated portion of the bridge, one of the women knocked on the glass partition separating the rear of the limo and said, “smoke.”

-Brown said he immediately stopped the limo and the glass partition was down.
-He said the women attempted to crawl through it to safety.
-According to the San Mateo County Coroner, the dead were found near the partition.
+Brown said he immediately stopped the limo, and the glass partition was down, stating the women "attempted to crawl" to safety into the driver's cab and out of the conveyance.
+According to the San Mateo County Coroner, first responders located the dead people's charred remains near the limousine's partition.

 According to California Highway Patrol Capt.
-Mike Maskarich what transpired is beyond words.
-And it's estimated that within a minute, half of the limousine was engulfed in flames.
+Mike Maskarich, what transpired is beyond words.
+And it's estimated that within a minute, half of the limousine became engulfed in flames.
 Authorities said that other drivers, including an off-duty California Highway Patrol Sergeant, tried to help.
 But they were unable to do so.

 What Does the CHP Say?

-California Highway Patrol spokesman Ron Simmons said Sunday that it appears from photos the fire started in the trunk of the limo, but at this time it is unknown officially whether the fire started inside of the vehicle or on the exterior.
+California Highway Patrol spokesman Ron Simmons said Sunday that it appears from photos the fire started in the limo's trunk.
+Still, at this time, it is unknown officially whether the fire started inside of the vehicle or on the exterior.